 If a will is invalid then its provisions will not be followed.
 Instead the estate will be distributed in accordance with the terms of any previous will.
 If no earlier will exists then the intestacy rules will apply.

-So when we are asked, 'Can I contest a will', we have to consider not only the evidence available to prove that the will is invalid, but we also need to look at the position of the claimant themselves and whether they will benefit from a successful challenge being made.
+So when someone wants to challenge the validity of a will we have to consider not only the evidence available to prove that the will is invalid, but we also need to look at the position of the claimant themselves and whether they will benefit from a successful challenge being made.
 Do they stand to inherit under an earlier will or benefit under the rules of intestacy?

 Sometimes the person wanting to contest a will accepts that the will itself has been validly made but feels the contents are unfair and fail to make adequate financial provision for them.